plating, anodizing, & finishing Q&As since 1989

 Did you ever find an answer to your question?
 I am also looking for the right oxidizing agent.
 I would love any insight.
 Here is another answer I found that may help.

 I don't yet know if this works but while looking for the answer to the same question you both have I came across this.
 I will try it and I hope I have helped you guys out.
-Brushing the copper sheet with a dilute solution of Sulfuric Acid [H2SO4] will form copper sulfate, the aqua blue tint seen on old copper [due to the action of acid rain].
-Use protective gloves [linked by editor to product info at Amazon] and eye protection (goggles [linked by editor to product info at Amazon]) and adult supervision [if necessary].
-Sulphuric acid is available from automotive supply centers as battery acid.
+Brushing the copper sheet with a dilute solution of sulfuric acid [affil link] [H2SO4] will form copper sulphate, the aqua blue tint seen on old copper [due to the action of acid rain].
+Use rubber gloves [adv: item on eBay & Amazon] and eye protection (goggles [adv: item on eBay & Amazon]) and adult supervision [if necessary].
+Sulphuric acid is available from automotive supply centers as battery acid [affil link].
 Start with a dilution of at least five parts water to one acid.
 ALWAYS ADD THE ACID TO THE WATER WITH STIRRING NEVER ADD WATER TO CONCENTRATED ACID [it could explode in your face].
 Brush the solution on and wait a few moments for results.
 You'll have to experiment a bit to get the effect you seek.
 To stop the coloration, rinse the acid off with a lot of fresh running water.
 Felicity Stevenson, Australia

 - Newport Beach, California